rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Molecular Genetics/Mutations.md

 - **Codon codes for the same amino acid** (silent mutation) Amino acid sequence remains the same.
+  ↪️ See also: [[Genetic code]] (*Degenerate code*)

 - **Codon codes for a different amino acid**
-  Amino acid sequence is changed, the polypeptide may fold into a protein with a <u>different conformation</u>.
-The protein produced may not function properly.
+  Amino acid sequence is changed, the polypeptide may fold into a protein with a <u>different conformation</u>, the protein may not function properly.

 - **Codon changes the amino acid to a stop codon** Translation comes to a stop prematurely.
-The polypeptide produced will be shorter than normal and probably cannot function.
+The polypeptide produced will be <u>shorter than normal</u> and probably cannot function.

 ##### Disorders
 - [[Sickle-cell anaemia]]